ReadingWithAusten/beta/Documentation.md

 Alternatives could be a deployment on a SaaS platform as a node app.
 Or using node as an entryway.
 This could also benefit from storing/updating the data in a serverside database but would require a bunch of work to accomplish.

 Finally, if you want to test the deployment you can use tools like: [Surge.sh](https://surge.sh/) Surge is a CL tool that will upload the project like a git repo and deploy as a static site.
+As of Sept 2021, the test deployments are not successful using Surge.

+https://github.com/ReadingWithAusten/dev should hold the development repo for the project.
+This branch should only contain the updates from processing the data and none of the extraneous stuff.
+(In reality the published, aka.
+GitPages version should contain this)

+Currently Netlify is connected to the dev repository and [deploys the static dev build there](https://thirsty-bose-d8e15d.netlify.app/)
+This deployment should be used to validate updates before they're pushed on the main repo.